marklai1998/cs3201-text-messenger-assignment/readme.md

 Multi-threading and non blocking topology is a bonus. <br />

 ## Getting Started
+1. Clone the repository

-1. Install Pillow with pip:
+2. Install Pillow with pip
 ```
 $ pip install Pillow
 ```
-2. Start the project
+3. Start the project
 ```
 $ python main.py
 ```